 3. So, I have to submit a claim if it is covered by Medicare.
 What is a covered service?

 Occupational therapy practitioners must submit a claim if the service is covered under Medicare.
 Clinicians must use clinical judgment to determine if a service is covered or not for each client.
 The same service may be covered for some individuals and not others.
-OT practitioners can only collect out-of-pocket payments from Medicare beneficiaries if the services are never covered under Medicare.
-So, let’s talk about that next.
+If the services don’t meet all of the above criteria, you may be able to bill cash for Medicare beneficiaries.
+So, what doesn’t Medicare cover?
+Let’s discuss.

 4. What Medicare Doesn’t Cover